Interview Preparation

 2. You won’t be stuck trying to think of answers on the spot.

-3. You’ll feel more confident, and
+3. You will feel more confident, and

-4. You’ll appear more confident.
+4. You will appear more confident.

 Using the STAR framework

-The STAR framework is a concept that is explained in Module 1 under the “Articulating Your Skills” heading.
+The STAR framework is a concept that is explained under the “Articulating Your Skills” heading.
 This section will help contextualize ways to use the STAR framework to your advantage while interviewing.
 You might find it useful to complete the associated activity linked to above, as it will ask you to craft accomplishment statements for your portfolio that you can use in your resume.

 The STAR framework is the method to use when responding to behavioural interview questions where the interviewer asks you to recount an occasion where you faced a certain situation and had to take some action (for example, “Tell me about a time when you had to deal with a conflict”).